lhotanok/data-engineering/README.md

 ### SKOS & DCAT-AP <a name="skos-and-dcat"></a>

+The datasets from [Data Cubes](#data_cubes) project are extended with SKOS hierarchy and DCAT-AP metadata in the `skos-and-dcat` project.

+For project installation & usage instructions, refer to the original [Data Cubes](#data_cubes) section.
+Project structure is the same as in `data-cubes` project, except for 2 changes:

+#### 1. Metadata

-The `care-providers` dataset from [Data Cubes](#data_cubes) project is extended by DCAT-AP metadata in the `skos-and-dcat` project.
-Project structure is the same as in `data-cubes` project, except for metadata.
-Those were removed from `population` dataset completely and moved from `care-providers` dataset into a separate dataset: `care-providers-metadata`.
-Metadata are described with a file `skos-and-dcat/input/care-providers-metadata.ttl`.
+Compared to the original [Data Cubes](#data_cubes) project, metadata were removed from `population` dataset completely and they were moved from `care-providers` dataset into a separate dataset `care-providers-metadata`.
+Metadata are described in a file `skos-and-dcat/input/care-providers-metadata.ttl`.
 File's content is loaded into an RDF store, normalized and dumped into `skos-and-dcat/output/care-providers-metadata.ttl`.

-For project installation & usage instructions, refer to the original [Data Cubes](#data_cubes) section.
+#### 2. SKOS hierarchy

+A SKOS hierarchy was employed for regions and counties in both data cubes - `care-providers` and `population`.
+Regions and counties are defined as separate SKOS concepts (`skos:Concept`) and they're connected to the hierarchy through Broader and Narrower relationships (`skos:broader`, `skos:narrower`).